woodystock/learner-materials-testing-react-components/activities/activity-1.md

 ## How To Produce the W-12-M Form : A Guide for Inferior Species

+👽

+Dear developer,

-👽 Dear developer: As superior beings, **we do not care about "visuals"**.
+As superior beings, **we do not care about "visuals"**.
 If you want to waste time on making your form look "pretty" then that is up to you.

-A basic looking form is sufficient, as long as it works correctly.
-Love, The Aliens.
+A basic looking form is susfficient, as long as it works correctly.

+Love, The Aliens 💚

 ---